 are like a couple who fall in love; they tend to view others as colorless

-and void, while viewing their lives as rich and vibrant, yet most couples in
+and void, while viewing themselves in rich vibrance, yet most couples in

-love reach an apex in their emotional epiphany and then soon start a descent
+love reach an apex relatively soon in their emotional epiphany and start

-years, whose faith seems dull and boring, but what they don’t know is that
+years, whose faith seems dull to them, but what they don’t know is that

 these seasoned saints love the Lord just as much if not more than new